LanLi2017/yw-idcc-17/README.md

 # yw-idcc-17
-Examples of YW provenance queries highlighted in IDCC paper and demo
+Examples of YW provenance queries highlighted in the IDCC'17 presentation, paper, and demo.

 # Introduction